 Full 2

-$10 a day child care?
+Are you eligible for $10 a day child care?

 Did you know that only licensed care is eligible for savings under the $10-a-day plan?